protecode-sc/helm-chart/README.md

 After each software update, also supplemental information about components should be populated into database.
 This should be done also with first installation in addition to populating the database with vulnerability data.

-To achieve this, download data from `https://protecode-sc.com/updates/bootstrap/`.
-It will return `protecode-sc-bootstrap-YYYYMMDD-hhmmss.dat`.
+To achieve this, download data from `https://bdba.blackduck.com/updates-v2/bootstrap/`.
+It will return `bdba-onprem-data-update-YYYYMMDD-hhmmss.tar.zst`.

 To update the database, push it to `http(s)://<ingress-host-name>/api/nvd/`, for example using curl:

 ```
-$ curl -T protecode-sc-bootstrap-YYYYMMDD-hhmmss.dat -u admin:<adminpw> https://<bdba-k8s-ingress>/api/nvd/
+$ curl -T bdba-onprem-data-update-YYYYMMDD-hhmmss.tar.zst -u admin:<adminpw> https://<bdba-k8s-ingress>/api/nvd/
 ```

 #### Keeping the Database Up-To-Date

-Similarly, to keep database up-to-date, you can download data from `https://protecode-sc.com/updates/`.
-It will return `appcheck-dataupdate-YYYYMMDD-hhmmss.dat`.
+Similarly, to keep database up-to-date, you can download data from `https://bdba.blackduck.com/updates/`.
+It will return `bdba-onprem-data-update-YYYYMMDD-hhmmss.tar.zst`.

 To update database, push it to `http(s)://<ingress-host-name>/api/nvd/`, for example using curl:

 ```
-$ curl -T appcheck-dataupdate-20210601-145434.dat -u admin:<adminpw> https://<bdba-k8s-ingress>/api/nvd/
+$ curl -T bdba-onprem-data-update-YYYYMMDD-hhmmss.tar.zst -u admin:<adminpw> https://<bdba-k8s-ingress>/api/nvd/
 ```

-The difference with this file to `protecode-sc-bootstrap`-file is that it contains only delta of seven days and it is faster to apply.
+The difference with this file to bootstrap -variant is that it contains only delta of seven days and it is faster to apply.

 ### Upscaling